 I hear again and again from SaaS founders growing to $5m, $10m ARR, or even more, that they don’t need a certain VP — with the exception of a VP of Sales.
 Everyone gets they need a great VP of Sales.
 But for the other roles?
 More and more these days, founders think they can get away with no one in the role, or just a junior person in marketing, in product, in success, in biz dev, etc.

-I learned the same.
 Basically, in SaaS, everyone “gets” that they need a VP of Sales.
 Even if they’ve never sold anything before.
-Either, they don’t have enough customers, enough velocity, so they magically think a VPS can solve that.
-She can’t — as we’ve discussed here.
-Or, as founders, we cross $1-$1.5m in ARR, get to Initial Traction, and then realize, we have to scale.
+They don’t have enough customers, enough velocity, so they get they need someone to help them do better in “sales”.
+Now, they often expect a magician, as we’ve discussed here.
+But, as founders, at least as we cross $1-$1.5m in ARR, get to Initial Traction, we then realize we have to scale.
 Hire not just 1-2 reps, but 10.
-Get to $10m.
-And that it’s time to bring in someone that knows.
+To get to $5m-$10m ARR and beyond, we’ll need a real VP of Sales.
+That it’s time to bring in someone that knows.

 Either way, we come to this conclusion on our own.
 I Need a VP of Sales.

 But I’ve found many great SaaS founders take longer, too long, to decide to hire the other VPs.